back

 Keeping Your Content Inside the TikTok Safe Zones

-Getting the TikTok video size ratio right is a huge win, but that's really only half the battle.
-Now you have to think about the "safe zones"—the parts of your screen that stay visible after TikTok slaps its own interface on top.
+Nailing the TikTok video size ratio is a huge win, but really that is only half the battle.
+Now you need to consider the “safe zones”-those parts of your screen that remain visible after TikTok slaps its own interface on top.

 Think of your 9:16 video as a stage.
-The safe zone is center stage, right under the spotlight where all the important action needs to happen.
+The safe zone is center stage, right underneath the spotlight where all the important action needs to happen.
 The TikTok UI—your username, the caption, all those share buttons—acts like the stage curtains.
-You wouldn't want your star performer hidden behind a curtain, right?
-It’s the exact same idea here.
+You wouldn’t want your star performer hidden behind a curtain, right?
+Same idea here.

-This side-by-side comparison really drives the point home, showing how a 9:16 video looks perfectly native while a 16:9 video gets stuck with those ugly black bars.
+What this side-by-side comparison really does is drive the point home: how a 9:16 video just looks perfectly native, while a 16:9 video gets stuck with those ugly black bars.

-As you can see, sticking to the 9:16 format is the only way to get that immersive, full-screen look that keeps people watching.
+As you see here, the only way to get that full-screen, immersive look that keeps people watching is by sticking with the 9:16 format.

 Understanding the UI Obstacles

-To keep your key visuals safe, you first need to know where all that on-screen clutter lives.
-Luckily, these interface elements pop up in the same spots every time, creating predictable "no-go" zones for any text, logos, or critical action in your video.
+To protect your key visuals, you need to know where all that on-screen clutter lives in the first place.
+Thankfully, these interface elements pop up in the same spots every time, creating predictable “no-go” zones for any text, logos, or critical action in your video.

 Practical Margins for Perfect Placement